About The Cornell Astronomical Society

 About the Cornell Astronomical Society

 During the Cornell academic year, CAS generally holds meetings every Friday night at 7:30 PM at the Fuertes Observatory.
 Sometimes a lecture will be given instead of a meeting.
-Prior to our meeting, we have club dinners at Appel Commons (in the fall) or RPCC (in the spring) starting at 6:30pm.
-CAS members then run the Open House Nights at Fuertes from 8pm to midnight.
-We operate the telescopes, give tours of the building and instruments, and explain to visitors what they are seeing in the night sky.
+CAS members then run Open House Night at Fuertes from 8pm to midnight.
+We operate the telescopes, give tours of the building and instruments, and explain to visitors what they see in the night sky.

-If you are interested in becoming a member of the club, feel free to contact the CAS officers (see below), or come to one of our meetings.
+If you are interested in becoming a member of the club, feel free to contact the CAS officers (see below), or simply come to one of our meetings.
 No prior experience or intent to major in astronomy (or any STEM field) is required.
-You can subscribe to our email list to get weekly notifications about CAS events (see below).
-We are also on Facebook and Twitter.
+You can subscribe to our email list to get weekly notifications about CAS events (see bottom of homepage).
+We are also on Instagram and Twitter.

 The Faculty advisor for the club is Professor Phil Nicholson.